JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  index.html
 NOTE:  2 sentences.
 Links to /ai-safety.
 TEXT:
-Why I think youth is where AI safety is being decided first, how my research in children's privacy informs that view, and the workshop series I organize at ACM CHI and ASSETS to bring researchers together around these questions.
+How my work in children's privacy led to youth AI safety, and the workshop series I organize at ACM CHI and ASSETS.

 ---